lar-deeufba/potential_fields_with_aruco/README.md

 ## Projet - Artificial Potential Field with ArUco Marker

+## Description
+Branch to develop the forces plotting feature

 ## Test Velocity Control (Usage)
 ### This branch was created to test speed control.
 According to the ur_modern_driver repository, velocity control reacts much faster than position control and is recommended for visual servoing.
 The next commands will show you what it takes for velocity control to work.